Szmariu/board-game-grisly/README.md

 # board-game-grisly
+What does it take to be in the 1% of Board Game Geek ranking?
+The answer may surpise you...
-Exploratory data analysis on the Board Game Geek database.
-17k games, 13M reviews.
+Exploratory data analysis on 17k games and 13M reviews.